innocenzi/tailwindcss-theming/docs/configuration.md

 ## Plugin configuration

 This file is a reference for the documentation of the plugin itself.
-We assume that you followed the [quick-start guide](quick-start.md), and that you know how to use a plugin with Tailwind CSS.
+We assume that you followed the [quick-start guide](quick-start.md), and that you know how to add a plugin with Tailwind CSS.

 ## Changing the theme file